-Currency selection at bottom of page
+Currency selection at foot of page

 Please note that all images displayed in the online store are in low resolution format and are for reference only.
 High resolution images of all images are available from the Joseph Farquharson section of our main site.
 Joseph FARQUHARSON RA